MarkD117/craftmasters/README.md

 ### Lighthouse Testing

 Google lighouse testing gave the site a decent rating overall apart from the performance.
-This is due to the sheer amount of images that are loaded on the site by regular users.
+This is expected due to the sheer amount of images that are loaded on the site by regular users.

 <p align="center">
     <img src="documentation/lighthouse.png"/>